Enderbyte-Programs/CraftServerSetup/README.md

 In your terminal, execute `python3 install.py` or run it in a terminal.
 You will see a list of commands.
 Press "I" for Install.
 If it succeeds, the top message will say good.
 If it says bad, check recent.log

-Next, run `automcserver`.
+Next, run `crss`.
 The program will do the remainder of the setup

 ### 2. Non-interactive installation

 In your terminal, execute `bash scripts/install.sh`.
 This will install automcserver verbosely

-Next, run `automcserver`.
+Next, run `crss`.
 The program will do the remainder of the setup

 ## About The Folders